teamhowmuch/api/README.md

 ```

 User visits the URL in `link` and gives consent via the process of the bank.
+You can just use dummy userID and PIN (ie: 1 and 1)

 Check if we now have access